huaweicloud/terraform-provider-hcs/docs/resources/as_lifecycle_hook.md

 # hcs_as_lifecycle_hook

-Manages an AS Lifecycle Hook resource within HuaweiCloud.
+Manages an AS Lifecycle Hook resource within HuaweiCloudStack.

 ## Example Usage